danbb1/daily-deals/README.md

 # Ebay Daily Deals API

-A simple Node.js server written in TypeScript with a single API that fetches screenshots from [Ebay's daily deals](https://www.ebay.co.uk/deals/daily/all).
+A Node.js server written in TypeScript with a single API that fetches screenshots from [Ebay's daily deals](https://www.ebay.co.uk/deals/daily/all).
 Returns an image of the deal.

 Uses Express and Puppeteer.